dmbarbour/wikilon/docs/AwelonLang.md

 Other words are user defined, through a dictionary.
 There is no hard limit on word size, but words should ideally be kept small.
 In many cases, words may have simple, informal structure - e.g. `foo.doc` to represent documentation for `foo`.

+*Syntax Note:* In `word [block]` the space is required.
+A word is always followed by SP or LF unless it's at end of input or end of the current block.

 ## Dictionary

 Awelon has a simple, DVCS-inspired patch based dictionary representation: